—————————————————————————————————————————————

 or Walloon churches, appears to favor this theory.

-Protestant country welcomed religious refugees from France, Belgium and other
+country welcomed religious refugees from France, Belgium and other countries.

-countries.
-French-speaking refugees founded churches in the Netherlands and
+French-speaking refugees founded churches in the Netherlands and held services

-held services in French.
-In the last century specialists made index cards of
+in French.
+In the last century specialists made index cards of the baptism,

-the baptism, marriage and burial records of these churches.
-They also combed
+marriage and burial records of these churches.
+They also combed their Dutch

-their Dutch records and some French and German ones and made similar cards from
+records and some French and German ones and made similar cards from entries

-entries pertaining to refugees and their descendants.
-They then alphabetized
+pertaining to refugees and their descendants.
+They then alphabetized these

-1948, the Genealogical Society of Utah microfilmed it on 199 rolls of
+Genealogical Society of Utah microfilmed it on 199 rolls of microfilm.
+This

-microfilm.
-This opened the way for Americans to do serious genealogical
+opened the way for Americans to do serious genealogical research on these

-first two entries for the Rapalje family in this index are dated in 1624, and
+two entries for the Rapalje family in this index are dated in 1624, and the

-the second of these, dated 13 January 1624 at Amsterdam, contains the marriage
+second of these, dated 13 January 1624 at Amsterdam, contains the marriage of

 Valenchiene (Valenciennes in French) (age) 19 (years), boratwercker (living at)